Pencils of cubics with eight base points lying in convex position in $\mathbb{R}P^2$: Link between lists and pencils

 In what follows, we call cubic $C_3$ a combinatorial cubic $(C_3, 1, \dots 8)$ (the position of $9$ is not yet specified).
 We define an encoding for distinguished cubics, that is consistant with the action of $D_8$.
-Let $(1-, N), N = 3, \dots 8$ be the cubic obtained from $(1-, N)_{nod}$, shifting $N$ away from the node onto the loop, and let $(N, 1-), N = 3, \dots 7$ be the cubic obtained from $(1-, N)_{nod}$, shifting $N$ away from the node onto the odd component, see Figure~\ref{disting}.
-For $(P, Q) = (3, 4), (4, 5), \dots, (8, 1)$, denote by $(1-, PQ)$, the cubic obtained from $(1-, P)_{nod}$ (or $(1-, Q)_{nod}$) shifting the node away from $P$ (or $Q$) into the interior of the arc $PQ$.
+Let $(1-, N), N = 3, \dots 8$ be the cubic obtained from $(1-, N)_{nod}$, shifting $N$ away from the node $X$ onto the arc $X2$ of the loop, and let $(N, 1-), N = 3, \dots 7$ be the cubic obtained from $(1-, N)_{nod}$, shifting $N$ away from the node onto the arc $X1$ of the odd component, see Figure~\ref{disting}.
+For $(P, Q) = (3, 4), (4, 5), \dots, (8, 1)$, denote by $(1-, PQ)$, the cubic obtained from $(1-, P)_{nod}$ (or $(1-, Q)_{nod}$) shifting the node $X$ away from $P$ (or $Q$) into the interior of the arc $PQ$.
 Let $(1-, E)$ ($E$ stands for {\em end\/}) be the cubic that could be defined as $(1-, N)$, with $N = 2$ or as $(1-, PQ)$, with $(P, Q) = (2, 3)$.
 We chose the specific notation to avoid double notation for one single cubic type.
 The cubics encoded hereabove are called {\em cubics of the family $1-$\/}.
 At last, denote by $(81, L)$ and $(81, C)$ the first and the second cubic in Figure~\ref{example}.
 The letters $L$ and $C$ stand respectively for {\em loop\/} and {\em odd component\/}.
-In section~5 ahead where we classify the pencils, we will consider combinatorial cubics $(C_3, 1, \dots 9)$.
-To encode them, we use the notation defined here for $(C_3, 1, \dots, 8)$, enhanced with the position of $9$.
-The cubic $C_3 = (C_3, 1, \dots, 8)$ is divided into $9$ successive arcs by the points $1, \dots 8, X$ ($X$ is the node).
-If $C_3 = (81, L)$, then $9$ lies on the arc $XX$.
-If $C_3$ is of the family $N\epsilon$, percourse $C_3$ starting from $N$ in the direction $\epsilon$, and write which oriented arc contains $9$ (see Figures~\ref{maxpen}-\ref{pentwo}).
-Denote by $\mathcal{P}$ the combinatorial pencil of cubics determined by $1, \dots, 8$.
-Move $8$ towards $1$ till the pencil degenerates, see Proposition~7.
-The only other base point of the pencil that moves is $9$.
-Let $\mathcal{P}_{sing}$ be the singular pencil obtained, let $C_3, C^1_3$ and $C^2_3$ be the three singular cubics involved (see section~1.2).
-If the list $L(1, \dots, 8)$ is non-nodal, we may recover pairs of distinguished cubics of $\mathcal{P}$ from the list as explained hereafter.